renatolinsdigital/javascript-quickstart/README.md

 In this example, we explicitly define how to loop through the array and update the results.

-#### Immutability:

-**Immutability** refers to the concept of data that cannot be changed after it is created.
+__3) Immutability:__ Refers to the concept of data that cannot be changed after it is created.
 In JavaScript, immutability is often associated with functional programming and helps to avoid unintended behavior.
 Instead of modifying existing data structures, developers create new ones.

 **Example of Immutability:**